Family members of WP holders who are Economic Class PR applicants or chosen by a province [R205(c)(ii) – C49] – Canadian interest – IMP

 The instructions on this page should be reviewed in conjunction with

-The Minister has designated the following categories of work for genuine family members of principal foreign nationals who hold work permits and are the principal applicants in an Economic Class permanent resident application or have been formally nominated or selected by a province or territory as necessary for public policy reasons related to the competitiveness of Canada’s academic institutions, or economy, under subparagraph 205(c)(ii) of the Immigration and Refugee Protection Regulations (IRPR).
+The Minister designated the work performed by genuine spouses or common-law partners of principal foreign nationals who hold a work permit and are the principal applicants in an Economic Class permanent resident application as necessary for public policy reasons related to the competitiveness of Canada’s academic institutions, or economy, under subparagraph 205(c)(ii) of the Immigration and Refugee Protection Regulations (IRPR).

 In these instructions, family member is defined as per subsection R1(3) as